-Arthur Middleton died in 1737 at the age of 56.
+Arthur Middleton died in Charles Town on September 7, 1737 at the age of 56.
 He owned 107 slaves.
 Only three of Arthur's eight children survived.

 His grandson, also named Arthur and also a major slave holder, would be a signer the Declaration of Independence, play an active role in the American Revolution, and become a delegate to the Continental Congress.

-Arthur Middleton, a Goose Creek man was, in 1719 President of the People of South Carolina, a body which invited the King of England to take over their government.
-Leaders for the Revolution also came from this community.
-Henry Middleton, son of Arthur, was a president of the Provincial and the Continental Congress.
+Arthur Middleton, a Goose Creek man, was, in 1719, President of the People of South Carolina, a body which invited the King of England to take over their government.
+Leaders of the Revolution also came from this community.
+Henry Middleton, son of Arthur, was a President of the SC Provincial Congress and the Continental Congress.
 His son, Arthur, signed the Declaration of Independence.

-During the administration of Francis Nicholson, the successor of Moore, and that of Arthur Middleton, little of political importance occurred in relation to the colony, except the legal disputes in England concerning the rights of the Lords Proprietors.
-These were finally settled in 1729, by a royal purchase of both colonies from the Lords Proprietors, and during that year North and South Carolina became separate royal provinces.
+During the administration of Sir Francis Nicholson, the successor of James Moore, Jr., and that of Arthur Middleton, little of political importance occurred in relation to the colony, except the legal disputes in England concerning the rights of the Lords Proprietors.
+These were finally settled in 1729, by the Royal purchase of both colonies from the Lords Proprietors, and during that year North and South Carolina became separate Royal-owned and controlled provinces.

-The Sword of State was secured and used by the "Grand Council" until that body passed out of existence with the overthrow of the government of the Lords Proprietors in South Carolina in December 1719.
+The Sword of State was secured and used by the Lords Proprietors' Executive Council until that body passed out of existence with the overthrow of the government of the Lords Proprietors in South Carolina in December of 1719.

-Click Here for information on the Executive Council under Gov. Arthur Middleton.
+Click Here for information on the Executive Council under Acting Governor Arthur Middleton.